December 2021

 Let's take the average New Year's resolution

-"This year is my year, this year I will lose the weight" sounds about right - that's what you're aiming for, so what could possibly go wrong?
+"This year is my year — this year I will lose the weight."

 Here's an example: